kwmullet/cv/index.md

 </h4>

 ## Education
 - B.A.
 December 2013.
 University of New Mexico, Albuquerque, NM.
-Sociocultural and Linguistic Anthropology with a minor in Journalism and Mass Communication (pending)
+Anthropology (concentration in Ethnology) with a minor in Journalism and Mass Communication.

 ## Publications